Relapsed CLL is the term for disease that responded to therapy but, after 6 or more months, stopped responding.

 Refractory disease is the term for CLL that does not result in a remission (but may be stable) or disease that gets worse within 6 months of the last treatment.

-People who are treated for relapsed or refractory CLL often have good quality years of remission after more treatment.
-Treatment guidelines for people with relapsed CLL are generally the same as treatment guidelines for newly diagnosed people.
-When symptoms develop, treatments similar to those used initially can be considered.
+Patients who are treated for relapsed or refractory CLL often have good quality of life during years of remission after receiving this additional treatment.
+Patients should be re-tested to find out if their mutation profile has changed before planning their next treatment.
+If symptoms return, treatments similar to those used initially can be considered.

-Drug therapy that can be used to treat relapsed or refractory CLL includes
+Drug therapies and treatments that can be used to treat relapsed or refractory CLL include

 - Ofatumumab (Arzerra®)